Features

 CARE is hitting the ground running: The Center recently signed an agreement with the Commonwealth of Pennsylvania’s Department of Health for a $1.2 million, two-year initiative to provide training for first responders in all 67 counties in the state.
 CARE will develop its training curriculum in partnership with a nationally-recognized, nonprofit opioid response training partner, Hazelden Betty Ford.
 The training for police, fire, EMS, and other members of the criminal justice community will focus on naloxone (Narcan), an overdose nasal spray antidote, administration for overdose emergencies, referral for treatment, and reducing the stigma surrounding the disease of addiction.

 CARE and Saint Joseph’s Arrupe Center for Business Ethics are developing a symposium that focuses on ethics within the addiction treatment industry.
-And in partnership with the Office of Student Outreach and Support, the Center will also host the annual Collegiate Recovery (formerly entitled Marginalized to Empowered) conference.
+And in partnership with the Office of Student Support and Well-being, the Center will also host the annual Collegiate Recovery (formerly entitled Marginalized to Empowered) conference.
 CARE is also working with the Division of Student Life to open housing on campus that is designed for students who are in recovery.

 Peer-to-peer Training